Locoduino/SlowMotionServo/README.md

 ranging from 0.0 to 1.0.
 If the value is greater than 1.0, ti is reset to 1.0 and if lower than 0.0, it is reset to 0.0

+### setReverted(reverted)

+Reverse the movement.
+By default reverted is false.
+If set to true, the trajectories are mirrored across an axis at time = 0.5.

 ### goTo(position)

 Go to the specified position by following the trajectory.